laurencefass/react-capacitor/README.md

 It is built using capacitor with android integration

-A range of simple pages accessible from a sliding sidebar nav menu using following npm packages
+A range of simple pages accessible from a sliding sidebar nav menu

+## pnm packages

 - react (obviously)
 - react-leaflet
 - leaflet
 - redux-toolkit for state management

-and capactor plugins:
+## capactor plugins:

 - camera